trizin/NFT-Marketplace-on-Avalanche/README.md

 bids.push(Bid(msg.sender,msg.value));
 ```

-and finally if there is a previous bid, we have to refund the previous highest bid to the previous bidder.
-Also we should emit a NewBid event.
+Finally, if there is a previous bid, we have to refund the previous highest bid to the previous bidder.
+Also, we should emit a NewBid event.

 ```solidity
 if(lastHighestBid != 0){ // if there is a bid